 - Sony (Sony Pictures, Columbia, Screen Gems)

-In addition, Tobacco Free Funds identifies four equities that own large non-MPAA member studios:
+Tobacco Free Funds also identifies one equity that owns a large non-MPAA member studio:

 - Lions Gate Entertainment (Lionsgate)